typelevel/cats-effect/docs/core/native-image.md

-The code can be compiled using `sbt nativeImage` and a native-image executable can then be found under `target/native-image/cats-effect-3-hello-world`, and executed as any native executable with the benefit of a really fast startup time
+The code can be compiled using `sbt nativeImage` and a native-image executable can then be found under `target/native-image/cats-effect-3-hello-world`, and executed as any native executable with the benefit of a really fast startup time ([hyperfine](https://github.com/sharkdp/hyperfine) is a command line benchmarking tool written in Rust)

 ```sh
 $ ./target/native-image/cats-effect-3-hello-world